- Yes, we do. There are two Master’s options: Thesis and Coursework.

 We only accept applications once a year, for the following academic year which begins in late September.
 If you miss the deadline, you cannot apply late.
 Our deadline is a hard deadline and, unfortunately, we cannot accept applications after that date.
 You will have to apply for the following academic year.

-Since the application is online, the international deadline will always be December 15, even if it falls on a Saturday or Sunday.
+Since the application is online the deadline will remain the same even if it falls on a Saturday or Sunday.

 You can log into your online application to check the receipt of all items as they arrive.